Cowpens in Spartanburg County, South Carolina — The American South (South Atlantic)

 Fourteen members met in the depot of the Atlanta & Charlotte Railroad on Aug.
 13, 1878 to organize this church.
 The original one room frame building was erected on this site in 1879.

 The second building made of hand-pressed brick in a kiln on Waters Road was dedicated June 3, 1906.

 The present edifice was begun in 1955 dedicated Oct.
 22, 1961, and a new wing added in 1978.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 28, 2008, by Stanley and Terrie Howard of Greer, South Carolina.
-This page has been viewed 1,095 times since then.
+It was originally submitted on October 28, 2008, by Stanley and Terrie Howard of Greer, South Carolina.
+This page has been viewed 1,161 times since then and 6 times this year.
 Photos: 1, 2, 3, 4. submitted on October 28, 2008, by Stanley and Terrie Howard of Greer, South Carolina. • Kevin W. was the editor who published this page.